ofemiashiru/CI_MS2_QSG/README.md

 7. Press Enter to create your local clone in your chosen folder.

 ## Credits
-Images not referenced below are owned by the Developer.
+Images not referenced below are owned by the Developer or created by Developer using CSS3.

 ### Media